targetarchitecture/i2c-to-mqtt/README.md

-# Ada' Super Computer (SN7)
+# Ada' Super Computer (SN8)

-This is the seventh version of Ada's Super Computer to be built on a PCB board.
+This is the eigth version of Ada's Super Computer to be built on a PCB board.